Tawa, Toowoomba: History

 Erected reputedly during the mid 1850s, this single storey brick cottage survives as one of the earliest dwellings in Toowoomba.

 In April 1849, Surveyor JC Burnett laid out 12 allotments on the left bank of the West Swamp.
-The allotments ranged in size from 27-40 acres, and were known as the Drayton Swamp Agricultural Reserve.
+The allotments ranged in size from 27 to 40 acres, and were known as the Drayton Swamp Agricultural Reserve.
 Six of these "Swamp allotments" were offered at auction in November 1849.
 As there were no bidders for these allotments, they were resubmitted to auction in October 1850, at which time William Horton, a publican of Drayton, acquired allotments five and six.
-Allotments one to four and the remaining six allotments were auctioned in March 1851; allotments seven to nine were acquired by Horton and allotments 10-12 were purchased by Sydney businessmen Thomas Sutcliffe Mort and Alexander Campbell Brown, and their Toowoomba partner Thomas Ayerst.
+Allotments one to four and the remaining six allotments were auctioned in March 1851; allotments seven to nine were acquired by Horton and allotments 10–12 were purchased by Sydney businessmen Thomas Sutcliffe Mort and Alexander Campbell Brown, and their Toowoomba partner Thomas Ayerst.
 The remaining allotments one to four were sold in July 1857.

 Tawa is located on part of allotment 11 acquired by Mort, Brown and Ayerst.
 By 1855, Mort had acquired the three allotments in his own name; this area of Toowoomba came to be known as the Mort Estate.

 Mort had arrived in Sydney in 1838, and during the early 1840s, proceeded to establish his reputation as an auctioneer, and was particularly involved in wool sales.
-From 1850-51, Mort, who by this time was considered the premier auctioneer in Sydney, entered into a business partnership with Brown, as Mort and Brown.
+From 1850–51, Mort, who by this time was considered the premier auctioneer in Sydney, entered into a business partnership with Brown, as Mort and Brown.
 Mort's wealth multiplied during the 1850s as a result of successful speculation in pastoral properties.
 Mort's later business ventures were undertaken through Mort and Co, established in 1855, and which included Mort's brother, Henry.